RadiantBlockchain/radiant-node/doc/tor.md

 ## 4. Privacy recommendations

-- Do not add anything but Bitcoin Cash Node ports to the onion service created in section 2.
+- Do not add anything but Radiant Node ports to the onion service created in section 2.
   If you run a web service too, create a new onion service for that.
   Otherwise it is trivial to link them, which may reduce privacy.
 Hidden